 - The New Media

-- And other topics covered in more than 40 years as a television journalist with boots on the ground, literary around the world.
+- And other topics covered in more than 40 years as a television journalist with boots on the ground, literally around the world.

 Who can talk with authority about the world?
 The whole world?